Frontend API

 disableWidget

-When true, the default Localize widget is hidden in your web pages (via CSS).
+, the default Localize language-switching widget is hidden in your web pages (via CSS).

-• Note: This won't remove the widget from the DOM, it simply won't be displayed on the screen.
+- Note: This won't remove the widget from the DOM, it just hides it from view.

 Overrides Project Setting